bcnmy/documentation/docs/pages/nexus/quickstart.md

 ### 3. Send User Operation

 Next, we'll send a User Operation to the Bundler.
 In the example below, 0.001 ETH will be transferred from the smart account to a random address.
+After sending the transaction, we'll use the `waitForTransactionReceipt` function to wait for the transaction to be mined and get its receipt.
+This function takes the transaction hash as a parameter and returns a promise that resolves to the transaction receipt once the transaction is confirmed on the blockchain.

 :::tip
 Ensure your smart account has sufficient funds to execute the transaction below.
 If not, please transfer funds to the `smartAccountAddress`